royborgen/qbt_port_update/README.md

 Instead of using `port_update.config`, you can set the needed configuration parameters as environment variables.
 The file `setenvs.sh` contains all needed variables.
 Modify it as needed an execute the script by running `. ./setenvs.sh`.
-The leading dot (.) ensures that the script is sourced into the current shell session, making the environment avaialbe for the python script.
+The leading dot (.) ensures that the script is sourced into the current shell session, making the environment available for the python script.

 ## Usage